alireza-da/seaweedfs-demo/README.md

     (venv) foo@terminal:$ python  test.py
     ```
     You must have virtual environment set up before executing any python script.
 All libraries inside `requirements.txt` must have been installed on the mentioned environment.

+### Refer to SeaweedFS Documentation for more information